le-on/ModularGroup/README.md

 G := ModularSubgroup([ ... ]);
 ```

-The former option is recommended since the latter implicitly computes the coset graph from the generators which might be time-consuming (for more on this, consult the documentation in `doc/manual.pdf`).
+The former option is recommended since the latter implicitly computes the coset graph from the generators which might be time-consuming.
+Moreover, no check is performed if the generated group actually has finite
+index!

 Projective modular subgroups can be constructed either by specifying permutations like above and executing:
 ```GAP